History of sicilian mafia: from its origins to the present day

 Let's hope that these words also apply on this side of the screen.

 The history of Sicilian Mafia goes back more than a century and a half.
 Even before that, the island was crawling with bandits.
-However, the organized Mafia in Sicily began with the unification of Italy in 1861.
+However, the organized Mafia began with the unification of Italy in 1861.

 Since then, the Mafia has changed its form many times.
 New leaders have risen to replace the old, each more brutal than the last.